Lakshya2112/Financial_data_dash/replit.md

 ## Overview

-This is a comprehensive financial dashboard application built with Streamlit that provides real-time portfolio management, risk analysis, and market monitoring capabilities.
-The application integrates with Yahoo Finance API to fetch live market data and offers automated alerting functionality for investment monitoring.
+This is a comprehensive, client-ready financial dashboard application built with Streamlit that provides real-time portfolio management, advanced risk analysis, market monitoring, and professional reporting capabilities.
+The application integrates with multiple data sources including Yahoo Finance API and Alpha Vantage API to fetch live market data, company fundamentals, and market sentiment.
+It offers automated alerting, PDF/Excel report generation, and advanced analytics for institutional-grade portfolio management.

 ## User Preferences